Mainfrezzer/docker-duckdns/README.md

 This is just meant to be a personal fork for my servers, but if you need the modification, i gladly share it.
 Otherwise head over to https://github.com/linuxserver/docker-duckdns

+**Dont forget, if the container is running on a bridge, it needs ipv6 support.
+For simplicity sake, you can just run it on the Host**
+<br/><sub>thanks to punkidow for reminding me :D</sub>

 ## Application Setup

 - Go to the [duckdns website](https://duckdns.org/), register your subdomain(s) and retrieve your token